deltaphi/c6021light/c6021light/doc/GeneralOperation.md

 ## Sensor Messages

-Sensor messages are forwarded as-is.
-No configuration is required or, in fact, possible.
+Sensor messages are forwarded as-is between CAN and LocoNet in both directions.
+No configuration is required or possible.

+## System Power Status (Stop/Go)

+Stop and Go messages are forwarded as-is between CAN and LocoNet in both directions.
+No configuration is required or possible.

 ## Locomotive Control